statechannels/website/server/docs/getting-started.md

 ## completeGame()

-The completeGame() function will do two things:
+The `completeGame()` function will do two things:

-- Triggers the resolution of the solidity contract
-- Retrieve information about the conclusion of the game from the solidity contract, so that it can present this information to the user.
+  * retrieve information about the conclusion of the game from the contract, so that this information can be presented to the user

-`executeContract()` is a UI function. we read in the contract, and apply the winning condition function (called **highRoller()** ) to the random seed we generated (playerFirstNumber * playerSecondNumber)
+  * proposes uninstalling the appInstance (which will also resolve any transactions, like distributing the staked ether to the player with the higher roll total).

+The only way to uninstall a virtual state channel is with a call to `appInstance.uninstall()`; in order for this call to be valid, the `isStateTerminal()` function must return `True` when applied to `appInstance.state`.

+We'll also build a function called `executeContract()`: it reads in the function  (called `highRoller()`) from the TruffleContract object to determine

 `appInstance.uninstall()` is a call to trigger the **resolve()** function in HighRoller.sol (which triggers any financial consequences/transactions).